Village Farms Davis addresses pressing challenges and evolving needs:

 • Solar Photovoltaic systems on all homes

-• Integration with the Davis Bike Loop
+• Completion of the Davis Bike Loop

-• Comprehensive community-wide stormwater management
+• Comprehensive onsite stormwater management

 Outreach Exhibits